willpanderson/Adventures-In-Python/README.md

 Adventures in Python

-Python is the fourth programming language that I will have learned.
+Python is the fourth programming language that I will have learned following C, C++, and Java

 This is a record of all my programming work in Python for personal use.